High-capillarity limit and smoothing effect of large solutions for a multi-dimensional generic non-conservative compressible two-fluid model: Decay and smoothness for the incompressible Naver-Stokes equations

 \section{Decay and smoothness for the incompressible Naver-Stokes equations}

-We give a direct weighted energy method to obtain the time-decay estimates of any-order derivatives for the incompressible Navier-Stokes equations, as long as the global solution exists in critical spaces without smallness.
-This method is different from the classical Oliver-Titi's work \cite{OT} based on analyticity.
+We present a direct weighted energy method to obtain the time-decay estimates of any-order derivatives for the incompressible Navier-Stokes equations, provided that the global solution exists in critical spaces without smallness.
+This method is different from the classical work of Oliver and Titi \cite{OT} based on analyticity.

 \begin{proposition} Suppose that $v^\pm$ is a global solution of the systems \eqref{INS} and satisfies